volak4/1st-Project-Minimizing-Log-Errors-with-an-Artificial-Neural-Network/README.md

-You can also read a [Capstone Report](report.pdf) which summarizes the implementation as well as the methodology of the whole project.
+You can also read a [Final Report](report.pdf) which summarizes the implementation as well as the methodology of the whole project.